Bhargav16exd/workshop/backend/Readme.md

   - Create a new user.
   - Login and logout users.
   - Fetch all users.
-  - Assign or remove roles (Admin).
-  - Ban or unban users.

 - **Blog Management**
   - Add a new blog.
-  - Delete a blog with RBAC (only Admin, Moderator, or the blog owner).
   - Fetch all blogs.

 - **Audit Logs**